RPBCACUEAIIBH/TouchBar/README.md

     so you can make coarese adjustment on the touch bar, but the automatic adjustment will have a fine steps at and even speed.
   - Flip feature just flips pads A and C (Reverses scroll direction, and swaps Top and Bottom snap pads as well, just like you would orient it upside down.)
 - Settings requre 12 bytes of EEPROM.
+- It has twitch suppression which is a form of advanced parallel debouncing that suppresses fast oscillation of a pad, but immediately passes trough change on any other pad then the last one.
+(This is done to prevent false tap reading and thus snapping when barely touching the edge of a pad, such as placing/removing your finger from the touchbar, or swiping very lightly.
+False taps ware fairly common without this feature.
+Simple debouncing as it is commonly done for buttons would limit swipe speed...)

 Hardware requirements: